-We carefully monitor our tenants’ financial performance, paying particular attention to their ability to grow their revenues in line with or ahead of inflation, to maintain a stable EBITDA margin and hence maintain or grow our rent cover.
+We carefully monitor our tenants’ financial performance, particularly their ability to grow revenues at least in line with inflation, to maintain a stable EBITDA margin and hence maintain or grow our rent cover.

-We also look to control our own costs rigorously and exploit economies of scale as the portfolio grows, as many of our costs are fixed and some variable costs step down as our asset value rises.
+Disciplined capital allocation has led to attractive net initial yields on acquisitions and our conservative approach to debt maximises cash we can distribute to shareholders.
+We tightly control our costs and exploit economies of scale as we grow, as many of our costs are fixed and some variable costs step down as our asset value rises.

 The security of our rental streams depends on our tenants providing good-quality care to their residents, so the homes consistently remain in demand and sustain their profits.
 The Investment Manager reviews CQC or relevant regulator ratings and the outcomes of inspections, visits homes and receives quarterly reports from tenants, to ensure they are maintaining their quality of care and complying with their covenants.
 If appropriate, where a home is rated poorly, the Investment Manager may seek an independent assessment of the home to help us and the tenant understand any performance issues, or its resolution of these issues, in preparation for re-inspection.

 Our high-quality business delivers sustainable value to our shareholders and other stakeholders.

 Tenants can grow their business alongside us, in a mutually beneficial relationship.

 The residents in our care homes benefit from security and stability, with an operator providing high-quality care and a landlord willing to invest in the quality of the environment they live in.